syn54x/.github/profile/README.md

 ## 📜 License

-Most of our projects are released under the MIT License - see the individual repositories for specific license information.
+Projects are typically released under the MIT License - see individual repositories for specific license information.

 ---

-*Want to join us?
-Reach out through GitHub or check our repositories for contribution opportunities!*
+*Are you a Python enthusiast?
+Feel free to explore the repositories and contribute!*